Part of

 Referrals

 Any referral made to occupational therapy will go through the triage process.
-This assesses whether the level of need a pupil is demonstrating meets the relevant criteria for support.
+This assesses whether the level of need a pupil is showing meets the relevant criteria for support.
 To meet the service criteria, the child or young person will need to have significant functional difficulties with everyday activities.

 The focus of this training is to empower parents, carers and schools with the knowledge to support children and young people effectively, while helping to develop specific tailor-made packages together.
 Participants receive a pack of information with recording sheets to track the progress made with the strategies suggested.

 For many, this level of support is all that may be required.
-However, if a child or young person is not making progress, or further support is needed, then a follow-up consultation can be requested.
+However, if a child or young person is not making progress, or further support is needed, then a follow-up face-to-face consultation can be requested.
 Evidence of recording sheets and all of the strategies that have been trialled during this time will be required.
 It may also be determined that the child or young person’s needs may not be due to sensory processing difficulties but due to another reason.

-Next review due: October 26, 2023
+Next review due: July 2, 2024

 Back to top